SplunkGlobalDevs/SplunkLogger/README.md

 }
 ```

-If you intend to use send data via **Http** you should set **HecConfiguration** property and if you choose to send data via socket you must set **SocketConfiguration** property.
+Again, if you intend to use send data via **Http** you should set **HecConfiguration** property and if you choose to send data via socket you must set **SocketConfiguration** property.

-### Sample Logging
+### Logging

-At controller you must receive `ILoggerFactory loggerFactory` and extract `ILogger`from it and use this `ILogger` instance to log any desired event, as sample below:
+Now that everything is configured and ILoggerFactory already have the desired ILogger instance added you can log your messages.

+Here is a sample of how you can log messages, in this case I'm logging a `NotImplementedException` at [SampleWebAPI project](https://github.com/vtex/SplunkLogger/tree/master/src/SampleWebAPI) `ValuesController`.

 ```csharp
 [Route("api/[controller]")]